vele616/monorepo/packages/jobboard/website/content/jobs/wordpress-engineer-modern-tribe-JYFQa.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/modern-tribe"
 companyWebsite: "https://tri.be/"
-summary: "Modern-tribe intends to hire a new wordpress engineer.
+summary: "Modern Tribe intends to hire a new Wordpress Engineer.
 If you have 5+ years experience working as a backend web developer on production sites, consider applying."
 summaryBackup: "Love #wordpress, #php, #laravel?
 Check out this job post!"
-featured: 20
+featured: 10
 ---

 ## The Opportunity